 - Just like the slides,

-- Output the register indexes.
+- Output the register indexes and immediate.

 - Create 3 3-bit outputs named